endymion/BeachAnalytics/docs/_posts/2016-04-12-new-web-site.md

 tags: [meta]
 ---

-I started a web site for documenting each product and exposing the most current visualizations.
+My Easter weekend project was starting a web site for documenting each product and exposing the most current visualizations.

 I need a place where I can explain the basis for any estimation or projection that I'm doing in the visualizations and provide citations.